 Returns are submitted via Tenement Returns e-Lodgement (TReL), the online return submission webpage.
 TReL provides a secure and easy way to calculate, review and submit your return.
 From 1 January 2017, paper returns (Form 26) will only be available on request or via download from the Forms and fees page of this website.

-It is a requirement that all information provided is accurate and that you are able to provide supporting documentation on request, noting that penalties apply for providing false or misleading information.
+It is a requirement that all information provided is accurate and that you are able to provide supporting documentation on request.
+Penalties will apply for providing false or misleading information.
 Records to support your return must be retained for a period of 7 years, and may be inspected to verify the accuracy of your return.

-It is the responsibility of the tenement holder to ensure that they either complete their return using TReL or post their paper return form(s) back to the South Australian Government Resource Royalties Branch.
-If you wish to opt out of e-lodgement of returns you must contact the Resource Royalties Branch to make alternative arrangements.
+It is the responsibility of the tenement holder to ensure that they either complete their return using TReL or post their paper return form(s) back to the Resource Royalties Team.
+If you wish to opt out of e-lodgement of returns you must contact the Resource Royalties Team to make alternative arrangements.

 |Mineral type||Applicable royalty rate|